Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 • Violates the fabric of the community with serious security risks resulting from dealing with individuals operating outside the law.

-As citizens, the students, faculty, and staff of Rhodes are responsible for knowing and complying with all applicable state and local laws that make it a crime to possess, sell, deliver, or manufacture those drugs considered controlled substances by the state of Tennessee.
+As citizens, the Rhodes students, faculty, and staff are responsible for knowing and complying with all applicable state and local laws that make it a crime to possess, sell, deliver, or manufacture those drugs considered controlled substances by the state of Tennessee.
 Any member of the Rhodes community who violates the law is subject to prosecution and punishment by civil authorities and to disciplinary proceedings by the College.

 Sexual Misconduct Policy